 His last day on Earth started like any other—he woke in a heap of smelly trash.

-He walked into Starbucks during the morning rush and managed to steal an unattended laptop.
-A part of him knew he was approaching the end and he wanted to give writing one last try.
+During the morning rush, he walked into a Starbucks and stole an unattended laptop.
+Why?
+A part of him knew he was approaching the end and wanted to give writing one last try.

 He heard people yelling and sprinted out the door.
 They tried to catch him but he slipped around the corner, into an alley, and hid beneath a pile of garbage.
-After they ran by and he was convinced it safe, he took a seat and opened the laptop.
-A bright, cheery display lit up the screen, filled with clever little icons and eye-pleasing hues.
-None of it interested him—he wanted to write.
+After they ran by, he waited for what seemed like an interminable length of time, then crawled out of the trash and opened the laptop.

 Microsoft Word…he couldn’t see it anywhere on the—

 Ah.
 There it was.
 He double-clicked the icon, opening a blank document.
 For a few minutes, all he could do was sit and stare.
-Inside this page was unlimited possibility, the promise of every story ever and never written.
-With the right mind, with the right focus, it could channel transcendence in the twist of its symbols.
+He could write anything he wanted.
+Inside this page was unlimited possibility: the promise of every story ever and never written.
+With the right focus, it could channel transcendence in the twist of its symbols.

-How could he have ignored this for tepid suburbia, the four-bedroom house and two point five kids?
+How could he have cast this aside for tepid suburbia—a four-bedroom house and two point five kids?
 Those were meaningless offshoots, leaves and twigs from an ancient, inexhaustible tree.
 Instead of watering his soul-deep roots, he had become obsessed with the berries and fruits, the outward trappings of a hollow life.

 Tears rolled down his grimy cheeks.
-Here was his chance to redeem his life.
+Here was a chance to redeem his life.

 His fingers settled on the plastic keys.

 But then he was struck by a surge of fear.
-Why should anyone read what he’d written?
-What had he done that deserved their respect?
+Why should anyone read what he wrote?
+What had he done to earn their attention?
 He wasn’t special: a wasted ghost that had overstayed its welcome.
 He should just give up.
-Lay down in the street and quietly die.
+Lay down and quietly die.